Visit The Centre

 • Daily float plane service between Prince Rupert and Masset

-• A six hour ferry trip from the city of Prince Rupert to Skidegate 2-3 times a week.
+• A six hour ferry ride from the city of Prince Rupert to Skidegate Landing 2-3 times a week.
 Reservations are highly recommended.

 • If you plan to travel with your own boat, harbour facilities are available at Sandspit, Queen Charlotte City and Masset.
-If you are planning to visit Gwaii Haanas please contact Gwaii Haanas National Park Reserve and Haida Heritage Site.
+If you are planning to visit Gwaii Haanas please contact Gwaii Haanas National Park Reserve Office.

 Tours and Activities